 The programme is entirely online in which a range of technologies support the teaching and learning experience delivered within a constructive collaborative framework.
 Digital Literacy is key to inter-sector networking and the service infra-structure as invaluable knowledge and skills to be gained on this programme.

 Recruitment of students nationally and internationally aims to provide opportunities to develop a global outlook on health and social care practices.

 This programme is practice-driven thereby requiring part-time students to draw upon their work experiences.
 Learning, teaching and assessment is contextualised and meaningful to current practices in the health and social care sectors.
 The programme is facilitated by a team of multi-professional academics with research and teaching experience in international studies.

-This programme previously recruited from across the United Kingdom and Canada, New Zealand ad Qatar.
+This programme previously recruited from across the United Kingdom and Canada, New Zealand and Qatar.

-This is a unique opportunity for health and social care professionals to study online whilst working overseas and gain a UK University degree related to their workplace practice.
+This is a unique opportunity for UK, EU and International health and social care professionals to study online whilst working overseas and gain a UK University degree related to their workplace practice.

 All students studying online will have access to University resources and department services provided also for campus-based students, including access to Library and IT Helpdesk as required.

 The UK remains one of the world's leading study destinations for international students.

 The first-class experience offered by universities are reflected in the world’s largest survey of international students.
 International students are more likely to recommend the UK than any other leading English-language study destination.